Ronald Savage: Non-profit and political work

 In 2005, Savage started a non-profit organization called United Coalition Association.
-Its mission is to fight juvenile delinquency and counteract negative behavior in youth.
-It also organizes college fairs to prepare students the entrance to college.
+Its mission was to fight juvenile delinquency and counteract negative behavior in youth.
+It also allegedly organized college fairs to prepare students the entrance to college.
+The IRS revoked the United Coalition Association's nonprofit status in 2019 due to not filing three years in a row.

-Savage also appeared in PSAs encouraging youth to stay away from gang activity, which aired on TV stations such as MTV and VH1.
 In 2008, Savage was elected to the New York State Democratic Committee with the help of former NYS Assemblyman Peter M Rivera.
 Savage was honored by the NAACP with an award in recognition of his devotion and commitment and uplifting youth in the community.
 Ronald Savage is also the founder of the New York State College Fair Day.
 He also created a DVD called The Plan which provides information about entrance to college.

 In 2011 Savage marched with Occupy Wall Street protesters in New York.
 "We just drew up a resolution to raise taxes on the rich," he said.
 "I hope it makes it to the floor.
 The mayor and the governor need to be more egalitarian toward the poor and the working class.
 This protest and protests from around the world show strength in numbers.
 It's global.
 The people are tired," he said.

-In 2011, Bronx Borough President Rubén Díaz Jr. did not reappoint Savage, then a New York State Democratic Committeeman for the 76th Assembly District, to local Bronx Community Board 9 in the Soundview area of the Bronx, due to the fact that Savage helped Charlie Ramos (a candidate for senate) in the 2011 September primary elections against Ruben Diaz Jr's father, New York state Sen. Rubén Díaz Sr.
+In 2011, Bronx borough president Rubén Díaz Jr. did not reappoint Savage, then a New York State Democratic Committeeman for the 76th Assembly District, to local Bronx Community Board 9 in the Soundview area of the Bronx, due to the fact that Savage helped Charlie Ramos (a candidate for senate) in the 2011 September primary elections against Ruben Diaz Jr's father, New York state Sen. Rubén Díaz Sr.